aldebaran/robot-jumpstarter/README.md

 Template: python-service
 --------

+A NAOqi service that will be running at all times on your robot.

+*Ideal for:*: A bundle of helper function used by your other apps, A background service monitoring your robot's state and notifying your web server, etc.

 *Usage:* `python jumpstart.py python-service my-package-name MyServiceName`

-A NAOqi service that will be running at all times on your robot.

 All the logic is in **`app/scripts/myservice.py`**. (it will be renamed by the generator script)